 We have measured the improvement of using Spark against the previous Big Data platforms for some of our Banking Clients, and Spark has been up to 20X faster, reducing hours of processing down to minutes.
 Here are some examples of real use cases of Spark and the Stratio platform:

 - NH Hotels: They wanted to aggregate customer satisfaction data and guests’ reviews from social networks and combine them with financial data.
 Using the Stratio platform they were able to manage about 200K reviews per year.
-The Quality Focus Online tool is used by more than 400 hotel directors world-wide and the 15% of the variable income of employees depends on its measurements.
+The Quality Focus Online tool is used by more than 400 hotel directors worldwide and 15% of the variable income of employees depends on its measurements.
 Additionally, they have considerably reduced their negative reviews by using this tool.

-We see Spark as the evolution of Hadoop Map Reduce, extended and with none of the previous limitations, so we are just at the beginning of a revolution for Big Data processing.
+We see Spark as the evolution of Hadoop Map Reduce, extended, and with none of the previous limitations, so we are just at the beginning of a revolution for Big Data processing.
 And it is only improving with new modules and possibilities every year that will make products and projects which were once impossible with former technologies a reality.
 So stay connected because this adventure has just started.